apache/trafficcontrol/docs/source/overview/traffic_router.rst

 Traffic Router
 ==============
 Traffic Router's function is to send clients to the most optimal cache.
-Optimal in this case is based on a number of factors:
+'Optimal' in this case is based on a number of factors:

 * Distance between the cache and the client (not necessarily measured in meters, but quite often in layer 3 network hops).
 Less network distance between the client and cache yields better performance, and lower network load.
 Traffic Router helps clients connect to the best performing cache for their location at the lowest network cost.